Your area Not set — showing everywhere

 Land Use Change Tax (LUCT) Dispute

-Board position: The board agreed to investigate the matter but did not resolve the financial liability during the meeting.
+Board position: The board agreed to investigate the matter but did not provide immediate relief or a definitive resolution during the meeting.

 Split votes

-Support for Senate Bill SB538 (Net metering for municipal energy projects)
+Support for Senate Bill SB538 (Net metering for municipal energy)

 2-1